Gravitational lensing of 21 cm HI signal: detection prospects at z ~ 1 with uGMRT in galaxy cluster lenses: Results

 \subsection{Optical and \HI magnification}

 In general, \HI sources are expected to have less magnification than their optical counterparts, as larger sources are less magnified.
 However, as clusters are complex lenses, leading to a large variety of image geometries and may also give rise to image formations where the \HI magnification~($\mu_{\rm \HI}$) is larger than the corresponding optical magnification~($\mu_{\rm opt}$).
 In \Fref{fig:mu_distribution}, we show the scatter plot of the total \HI vs optical magnification for all of our simulated sources, with each point colour-coded according to their total SNR.
+The higher-SNR points are plotted on top of the lower-SNR ones to illustrate the expected number and distribution of high-SNR sources.
 The dashed line represents~$\mu_{\rm \HI} = \mu_{\rm opt}$.
 We note that sources with $\mu_{\rm \HI} < 4.0$ are predominantly associated with low SNR in the range $[0.5,\,3.5]$, except for a few cases with very high \HI masses at low redshifts $ z = 0.4$.
-The \HI stacking can be used to achieve a significant detection for the high redshift $(z>0.6)$ sources with the magnification $(\mu_{\rm \HI} > 2.5)$ and low SNR $[1.0, 3.5]$ in mocks.
-With 100~hours of uGMRT integration, stacking \HI signals from optical lensed galaxies seems a promising approach towards the first \HI detections in cluster lenses.
+In our simulations of all clusters, the average number of sub-threshold (SNR < 5) sources is $\sim 250$, thus we have around five such sources per cluster.
+As we can see in~\Fref{fig:detection_prob}, even the most promising clusters typically have only one such source with SNR in the range $2.5-5$.
+Thus, stacking is not a very promising direction for this redshift range.
+Observing redshifted $21$~cm line from optical lensed galaxies seems a promising approach towards the first \HI detections in cluster lenses.
+In the \emph{upper-left} panel, the conditional probability density distribution $P(\mu_x|\mu_y)$ of \HI and optical magnification is shown.
+The \emph{black solid line} shows the probability density distribution of \HI magnification for sources with $\mu_{\rm opt} > 5$, while the \emph{blue dashed line} represents probability density distribution of the optical magnification for sources with $\mu_{\rm HI} > 5$.